Slow Cooker Corned Beef and Cabbage

 If the pink color bothers you, purchase a flat-cut brisket and use the recommended seasonings.
 Your slow-cooker brisket will turn out as flavorful as the pink version, only it will not be pink, but brown.

-Place the meat on a cutting board and slice corned beef against the grain.
+Place the meat on a cutting board and slice against the grain.
 If you’re not sure which way to slice it, look at the direction of the “threads” in the meat; hold your knife perpendicular to the threads and slice.
+If you cut against the grain, the beef is easier to chew; if you slice with the grain, you’ll find it harder to chew.

 Buy a nice sesame seed bun and add a little corned beef, sauerkraut, provolone cheese and 1,000 Island Dressing and you’ve got a great pseudo-Hot Pastrami sandwich!

-Or, re-heat in a skillet with diced potatoes and onions, making a homemade corned beef hash!
+Or, re-heat in a skillet with diced potatoes and onions, making a homemade beef hash!
 Top it with a fried egg and call it breakfast!

 Storage and reheating

-Related recipes:
+Related recipes

 - Collard Greens